 Student is entitled to upon withd rawal/termination Refund • on of the total days attended weighted against the total days academic year (Payment Period), not to exceed 75%.
 The pro rata n, fees, and qualifying cost.
 Example: Course Total Attended Pro Rata Ratio Tuition, fees, & qualifying cost Eligible Refund Amount 25 Days 05 Days 20% \$2500 \$2,000 75% or less - Cancellation of tuition, fees and eligible charges will equal the calculated ratio. cademic time completed, if the student completed 31% of the then 31% of the cost will be retained.
-A student that has completed 75% refund eligible. or more of the total number of days/hours required may not be NO Refund formed on an academic year (payment period) basis as determined b Il charges are based on the contract price of the program. y the date period Exclusive of books, tools, and so The policy for granting credit for upplies or previous training shall not impact the refund policy.
+A student that has completed 75% refund eligible.
+6 or more of the total number of days/hours required may not be NO Refund

+- \ The above calculations are performed on an academic year (payment period) basis as determined by the date period in which a student withdrew.
+All charges are based on the contract price of the program. - Exclusive of books, tools, and supplies

+The policy for granting credit for previous training shall not impact the refund policy.